Manaslu Circuit Trek in November

 Trekking In Nepal: Annapurna Circuit

-Within the mountain ranges of Central Nepal, this 200-kilometer (approximate distance) circuit trek circumnavigates the Annapurna Massif, including the Thorung La Pass along its route.
+Within the mountain ranges of Central Nepal, this 200-kilometer (approximate distance) circuit trek circumnavigates the Annapurna Massif, including the Thorang La Pass along its route.

 This route presents a spectacular view of the entire Annapurna Massif (I-IV) and several other notable peaks like the Manaslu, Machhapuchhare, Dhaulagiri, the Pisang Peak, and the great wall of Pisang (the western face of the Paunga Dada).